DOI-USGS/ISIS3/README.md

         conda install -c usgs-astrogeology isis3

-    If you would like to work with our latest Release Candidate instead run:
+    If you would like to work with our latest ISIS version 4 Release Candidate instead run:

+        conda install -c usgs-astrogeology/label/RC isis

+    If you would like to work with our latest ISIS version 3 Release Candidate, rather than updating to ISIS 4, instead run:

-        conda install -c usgs-astrogeology/label/RC isis3
+	conda install -c usgs-astrogeology/label/RC isis=3.10.0

 7. Finally, setup the environment variables: